lopossumi/Rust-Hello/README.md

 As a C# developer I'm so used to IntelliSense that I can't really imagine working without code navigation and completion.
 Luckily there's a bunch of plugins for [VS Code](https://code.visualstudio.com/) making life a little bit easier.

-The extension simply named *Rust* (```rust-lang.rust```) says to provide "lints, code completion and navigation, formatting and more" and is the most common Rust plugin with over half a million downloads.
+The extension simply named *Rust* ([rust-lang.rust](https://marketplace.visualstudio.com/items?itemName=rust-lang.rust)) says to provide "lints, code completion and navigation, formatting and more" and is the most common Rust plugin with over half a million downloads.

 After installing the extension and opening the ```src/main.rs``` file, a notification appears requesting some additional components to be installed by the extension.
 Finally, we can build our hello program using the ```SHIFT + CTRL + B``` shortcut.

 The *Rust* extension doesn't seem to do anything for ```Cargo.toml```.
-An extension called *crates* (```serayuzgur.crates```) aims to help with dependencies from crates.io, but it seems a bit glitchy as of version 0.5.1.
-Instead I opted for a simple syntax highlighter *Better TOML* (```bungcip.better-toml```).
+An extension called *crates* ([serayuzgur.crates](https://marketplace.visualstudio.com/items?itemName=serayuzgur.crates)) aims to help with dependencies from crates.io, but it seems a bit glitchy as of version 0.5.1.
+Instead I opted for a simple syntax highlighter *Better TOML* ([bungcip.better-toml](https://marketplace.visualstudio.com/items?itemName=bungcip.better-toml)).

 ## Conclusion

 The development environment is now installed and seems to work just fine.
-In the next session we're going to learn some Rust basics and hopefully draw something.
+In the [next session](https://github.com/lopossumi/Rust-Output-Image) we're going to learn some Rust basics and draw something.